PapaCyber/FilePermissions/README.md

 <br> In the command "chmod **o-w** project_k.txt"

-<br>The first argument is "o-w", "o" means other, "-" means to remove like subtraction, "w" means write which means I want to remove write permissions to the "other" group.
+<br>The first argument is "o-w", "o" means other, "-" means to remove like subtraction, we use "+" for additions. "w" means write which means I want to remove write permissions to the "other" group.
 <br> The second argument is the file I want to change the permissions for which is "project_k.txt.

-<br>It now reads” -rw-rw-r--” and is configured to read only.
+<br>After I typed this command.
+It now reads” -rw-rw-r--” and is configured to read only.

 <img src="https://imgur.com/uYSFSho.png" height="80%" width="80%"/>

-project_m.txt file permission for the research_team group had read permissions.
+project_m.txt file permission for the "research_team" group had read permissions when they shouldn't have.

 <img src="https://imgur.com/OABjUW3.png" height="80%" width="80%"/>

-I typed “chmod g-r project_m.txt” to remove read permissions from the research_team group.
+I typed “chmod g-r project_m.txt” to remove read permissions from the "research_team" group.
+The first argument is "g-r" which means remove "read" permissions from "group".
+Remember "g = group" and "-" means subtract or remove, and "r" means read.
 <br>It now reads “-rw------” so the "research_team" group has no access at all.

 <img src="https://imgur.com/erY1xu1.png" height="80%" width="80%"/>

 <h2>Change file permissions on a hidden file  (examples highlighted in yellow!)</h2>
+Remember hidden files have "." in front of file names.
-The user “researcher2” and group “research_team” have incorrect permissions.
+<br>The user “researcher2” and group “research_team” have incorrect permissions for the hidden file ".project_x.txt"
+<br>The current permission reads “-rw--w-----” This indicates that the user has read and write permissions while the group has write permissions.
+<br>Both the users and the group should only have read permissions and no write permissions.
-<br>They both have the write permissions and the "research_team" group is not able to read the hidden file “.project_x.txt”
+<br>So now I need to remove the write permissions for both the user and the group while adding read permissions to the group.
-<br>The permission reads “-rw--w-----”
 <img src="https://imgur.com/DuRIUBr.png" height="80%" width="80%"/>

-To change to  the correct permissions I typed “chmod u-w, g-w, g+r .project_x.txt”
+To change to  the correct permissions I typed “chmod u-w, g-w, g+r .project_x.txt” The first argument removes write permissions from the "users" and "group", and also adds read permission, hence the "+" sign in the command.
-<br>It now reads “-r-r-----” Only the user and group can read this hidden file now
+<br>It now reads “-r-r-----” Only the user and group can read this hidden file now.

 <img src="https://imgur.com/uAtCW4R.png" height="80%" width="80%"/>